Join Us at the Work-In

 Through a 2013 agreement between the UW-Madison administration and the Teaching Assistants Association graduate student union, graduate students currently have until after receipt of their third paycheck each semester to pay their respective mandatory segregated fees ($630/semester) and international student fees ($100/semester).

-In summer 2017, the Bursar Office announced it will require graduate workers to pay all tuition and fees in full prior to the start of each semester, a full month before graduates’ first paycheck of the academic year.
+In May 2017, the Bursar Office announced it would require graduate workers to pay all tuition and fees in full prior to the start of each semester, a full month before graduates’ first paycheck of the academic year.
 To add insult to injury, those graduates who cannot pay in full would have the option to enroll in a three installment payment plan for an additional $50 fee.

 The TAA asserts this administrative change puts fee payment and administrative compliance before the economic well-being of graduate workers.
 This would be an undue burden on graduate workers, many of whom may have to decide between paying their fees or covering basic needs such as rent or groceries.